jorgecarleitao/public-contracts/docs/source/installation.rst

 Installation
 =============

-This document explains how you can install the tools this project provides.
+This document explains how you can install the API for accessing our database.

 .. _pip: https://pypi.python.org/pypi/pip